FAQ

 What breeds make up a Shiloh Shepherd?

-Shiloh Shepherds are now purebred, but were founded primarily from about 20 individuals in the 1990s.
+Shiloh Shepherds are now considered purebred scientifically (as verified by UC Davis and Embark), and were founded primarily from about 20 individuals in the 1990s.

 Most of these individuals were AKC American Showline German Shepherds from the breed founder’s kennel, with a few German Shepherds from different lines (a White Shepherd from Hoofprint Farms in Canada and an Altdeutsche Schäferhund from Netherlands).